If all of us tackled just one thing, and put our shoulder to it, there'd be millions of Gandhi's, instead of just the one.

 Skies that are bare of life is not normal.
 Healthy pollinators previously flourished in the city because San Francisco used to burst with largely pesticide-free, flowering trees with abundant blossoms almost all year long.
 We can't afford to bring these trees into the city.
 Contact me to voice your concerns.
 Together we'll drive a consumer demand for pesticide free trees for birds, butterflies and bees.

 UrbanBeeSF is about more than honey...but the honey!

 Every step of the UrbanBeeSF process promotes healthy, sustainable pollination in San Francisco.
 Pesticide-free flowering ornamental trees, local and diverse nutrition sources and exquisite raw honey are the heart, soul and LONG VIEW of UrbanBeeSF.

-UrbanBeeSF honey is sourced by the bees from the mature tree canopy of this special city delivering a delicate and boldly complex flavor with notes from the local flowering ornamental trees!
-Diversity comes from bottle brush trees, Eucalyptus, Flowering Gum and new zealand christmas trees.
-Colorful 'citrus' essence found in backyard Meyer lemon, sunny palms and bright acacia are underscored with a savory 'licorice' finish from the local, wild fennel which all local pollinators adore.
+Three time winner of a Good Food Award, UrbanBeeSF honey is sourced by the bees from the mature tree canopy of this special city delivering a delicate and boldly complex flavor with notes from the local flowering ornamental trees!
+Diverse nutrition from bottle brush trees, Eucalyptus, Flowering Gum and new zealand christmas trees.
+Colorful 'citrus' essence found in backyard Meyer lemon, sunny palms and bright acacia are underscored with a savory 'licorice' finish from the local, wild fennel which local pollinators adore.